duvallj/blog/src/pages/friends.md

 ---
 layout: "../layouts/Page.astro"
-title: Friends
+title: "Friends"
-description: A short list of websites for people I know and trust
+description: "A short list of websites for people I know and trust"
 ---

 These are all my friends!
 I'd highly recommend any of these people both as